-We often get asked, “gravel bike vs hybrid bike, which is right for me?”
+We often get asked, “Gravel bike vs hybrid bike, which is right for me?”
 In this article, we will discuss the differences between these two very popular types of bikes and tell you which is best for you!

 Hybrid vs gravel bikes